AlexsLemonade/scpca-downstream-analyses/README.md

 1. [Filtering](./processing-information.md#filtering-low-quality-cells): Each library is filtered to remove any low quality cells.
 Here filtering and removal of low quality cells can be performed using [`miQC::filterCells()`](https://rdrr.io/github/greenelab/miQC/man/filterCells.html) or through setting a series of manual thresholds (e.g. minimum number of UMI counts).
 In addition to removing low quality cells, genes found in a low percentage of cells in a library are removed.
-2. Normalization and dimensionality reduction: Cells are normalized using the [deconvolution method](https://doi.org/10.1186/s13059-016-0947-7) and reduced dimensions are calculated using both principal component analysis (PCA) and uniform manifold approximation and projection (UMAP).
+2. [Normalization](./processing-information.md#normalization) and [dimensionality reduction](./processing-information.md#dimensionality-reduction): Cells are normalized using the [deconvolution method from Lun, Bach, and Marioni (2016)](https://doi.org/10.1186/s13059-016-0947-7) and reduced dimensions are calculated using both principal component analysis (PCA) and uniform manifold approximation and projection (UMAP).
 Normalized log counts and embeddings from PCA and UMAP are stored in the `SingleCellExperiment` object returned by the workflow.
-3. Clustering: Cells are assigned to cell clusters using graph-based clustering.
+3. [Clustering](./processing-information.md#clustering): Cells are assigned to cell clusters using graph-based clustering.
-Louvain clustering is performed using the [`bluster::NNGraphParam()`](https://rdrr.io/github/LTLA/bluster/man/NNGraphParam-class.html) function using the default nearest neighbors parameter of 10.
+By default, louvain clustering is performed using the [`bluster::NNGraphParam()`](https://rdrr.io/github/LTLA/bluster/man/NNGraphParam-class.html) function using the default nearest neighbors parameter of 10.
-The type of graph based clustering and number of nearest neighbors parameter can be altered if desired.
+Alternatively, walktrap graph-based clustering can be specified, and the number of nearest neighbors parameter can be altered if desired.
 Cluster assignments are stored in the `SingleCellExperiment` object returned by the workflow.

 To run the core downstream analyses workflow on your own sample data, you will need the following: